bright/new-www/content/blog/debunking-the-semantic-status-of-html-b-tag.md

 published: true
 language: en
 ---
-In this article, I delve into the subtle differences between the `<b>` and `<strong>` HTML tags.
+**In this article, I delve into the subtle differences between the `<b>` and `<strong>` HTML tags.
 I highlight their shared ability to visually emphasize text while also underscoring their unique semantic implications.
-Despite their apparent visual resemblance, these tags diverge significantly in their semantic roles, which in turn affects **accessibility**, **SEO**, and best practices in web markup.
+Despite their apparent visual resemblance, these tags diverge significantly in their semantic roles, which in turn affects accessibility, SEO, and best practices in web markup.**

 ## Understanding semantic tag